mothur/mothur.github.io/_wiki/edamame.md

 correspond to read 1 while the second and all those with R2 correspond to the second or reverse read.
 These sequences are 250 bp and overlap in the V4 region of the 16S rRNA gene; this region is about 253 bp long.
-So looking at the files in the MiSeq\_SOP folder that you\'ve downloaded you will see 22 fastq files representing 10 time points from Female 3 and 1 mock community.
+So looking at the files in the MiSeq\_SOP folder that you've downloaded you will see 22 fastq files representing 10 time points from Female 3 and 1 mock community.
 You will also see HMP\_MOCK.v35.fasta which contains the sequences used in the mock community that we sequenced in